 7. Keep your home office fresh

 Creating the right working environment and the right temperature is just as important as having the right equipment to work with.
+With EverDesk+, you will be able to secure an appropriate desk that is favorable for your working conditions.
 A positive working environment can help you feel happier and more productive while working from home, so try opening a window or door frequently if you can, or use an essential oil diffuser or candles for a pleasant aroma.

 8. Listen to music